Are You Covered by Workers Compensation if Injured at a Holiday Party or Company Event?

 Also, a situation we sometimes see is when an employer requires physical fitness standards in order to be an employee or if they sponsor some type of physical fitness activity.

 For example, if police officers train in preparation for a physical fitness test and don’t pass the test, then they will no longer be employed.
-So, if an injury occurred while preparing, then the training will not be considered part of the job and therefore not covered by workers’ compensation.
+So, if an injury occurred while preparing, then the training will not be considered part of the job and, therefore, not covered by workers’ compensation.
 Again, if it’s voluntary, an injury is not going to be covered.

 Travel Status